Ulmus × hollandica 'Pioneer'

 The hybrid elm cultivar Ulmus × hollandica 'Pioneer' is an American clone arising from the crossing of two European species, Wych Elm U. glabra (female parent) and Field Elm U. minor.
 Raised by the USDA station at Delaware, Ohio, in 1971, 'Pioneer' was released to commerce in 1983.

+Dutch dendrologist Martin Tijdgat, noting that the "branch fragility" of the cultivar could indicate the influence of Ulmus pumila, and that the leaf recalled 'Hoersholmiensis', 'conjectured that 'Pioneer' might not be a straight cultivar of Ulmus × hollandica, but a complex hybrid with Heybroek's clone '215' ('Commelin' × (U. pumila 'Pinnato-ramosa' × U. minor 'Hoersholmiensis')), used in the breeding of 'Homestead', in its parentage.